← Back to GDPQuery.ai

 Labor

-The U.S. labor market posted its first monthly payroll decline in recent memory in February 2026, with total nonfarm payrolls falling 92,000 — a result heavily
+The U.S. labor market turned negative in February 2026, with nonfarm payrolls falling by 92,000 — the establishment survey's clearest sign of deterioration in r

 Inflation